Overtime Pay Calculator: Guide and Online Calculator

 Before we dive into the details of overtime terms, calculations and unexpected statistics, let’s make sure you are not underpaid for working beyond the standard working hours.

 Are you a salaried or non-salaried employee?
-Choose the overtime pay calculator below according to your status.
+Choose the appropriate overtime pay calculator below according to your status.

 Overtime pay calculator for non-salaried employees